-Connect to Cassandra from a different machine or network
+Connect to Apache Cassandra from a different machine or network

 IMPORTANT: By default, the database port for the nodes in this solution cannot be accessed over a public IP address.
 As a result, you will only be able to connect to your database nodes from machines that are running in the same network.
 For security reasons, we do not recommend making the database port accessible over a public IP address.
 If you must make it accessible over a public IP address, we recommend restricting access to a trusted list of source IP addresses using firewall rules.
 Refer to the FAQ for information on opening ports in the server firewall.